Iowa’s Gold-Standard Selzer Poll Canceled Over Font-Size Concern

 One of the last surveys to be released before Iowa caucuses on Monday, the Selzer poll carries an outsized authority in the state and helps media organizations interpret how many candidates could come out of Iowa with a sizable representation of delegates.
 Since 1988, the leader of the Selzer poll released just before the Democratic caucuses has won the state, a record made even more impressive considering the wavering nature and last-minute decision-making of the Iowan electorate.
 Naturally, the void created by the poll has led to speculation over its results, and the possibility that it could leak despite the responsible decision to spike it:

-Though the gold standard poll has been compromised, a survey released on Sunday confirms that the first-in-the-nation caucus is going to be a close tip-off for the nomination process: According to a CBSNews/YouGov poll, Joe Biden and Bernie Sanders split the lead with 25 percent support each, while Pete Buttigieg and Elizabeth Warren trail with 21 percent and 16 percent respectively.
+Though the gold-standard poll has been compromised, a survey released on Sunday confirms that the first-in-the-nation caucus is going to be a close tipoff for the nomination process: According to a CBSNews/YouGov poll, Joe Biden and Bernie Sanders split the lead with 25 percent support each, while Pete Buttigieg and Elizabeth Warren trail with 21 percent and 16 percent, respectively.